Using Insights in Buffer

 - Find your best posts fast.
 The Performance per Post table ranks your content by engagement rate so you can spot what's resonating and do more of it.

 - Watch your audience grow.
-The Metrics chart makes it easy to visualize follower growth and other key stats over time.
+The Metrics chart makes it easy to visualize follower growth and other key stats over time, or break growth down by channel to see where it came from.

 - Make smarter content decisions.
 With reach, impressions, and engagement rate at your fingertips, you always have clear insights to guide your next steps.